-Which of the 4 Pillars is Change Management Under
+Which of the 4 Pillars Is Change Management Under

 Sometime you will see management of change listed under the Safety Risk Management pillar (SRM).
 Sometimes you will see it listed under the Safety Assurance (SA) pillar.
 So, which of the 4 pillars is change management under?

-The quick answer is that management of change is probably a best fit under the SRM pillar, and only barely.
+The quick answer is that management of change is probably the best fit under the SRM pillar, and only barely.
 However, the real answer is that management of change straddles both the SRM and SA process.